Finite symmetry groups in physics: Waves and particles

 There are four basic dimensionless parameters of the tides on the Earth, of which two are obvious spatial angles: the angle of tilt of the Earth's axis, and the inclination of the Moon's orbit to the ecliptic.
 The other two are the ratios of the periods of rotation/revolution, so are angles in Euclidean spacetime.
 Of course, these parameters are not precisely constant, and there are other effects that might be expected to contaminate the results, such as the gravitational pull of Jupiter.
 It will therefore be somewhat tricky to distinguish a real correlation from an unwanted coincidence.

 Some $8$ such correlations/coincidences were presented in \cite{INI13}, without any very solid justification, but with the suggestion that, while some of them may indeed be pure coincidences, it is very unlikely that they are all coincidences.
 The parameters discussed in that paper include the electron/proton/neutron mass ratios, the pion mass ratio, the kaon mass ratio, the kaon/eta mass ratio, the Cabibbo angle, the Weinberg angle and the CP-violating phase in the CKM matrix.
 In addition, the paper discusses a number of other equations that seem to suggest that some of the fundamental parameters may not be independent of each other.

 This may be a somewhat less unpalatable suggestion than the suggestion, made originally by Einstein \cite{gravimass} more than a century ago, that they might depend on the gravitational field!
 On the other hand, the paper \cite{INI13} also shows that the observed CP-violating behaviour of neutral kaons \cite{CP} is quantitatively consistent with the hypothesis that the effect is caused by the small difference in the direction of the gravitational field between the two ends of the experiment.
+Further analysis of these various questions in presented in \cite{gl23model}, where more detailed proposals are made for relating specific parameters to specific elements of the model.